hketepalli-resilient/archimedes-tech-test/INSTRUCTIONS.md

 ## Instructions

-We know that you're busy and we wanted to give you the chance to show us what you can do, so we designed this task to take no longer than 2 hours of your time.
+We know that you're busy and we wanted to give you the chance to show us what you can do, so we designed this task to take approximately 2 hours to complete.

 You are free to use any language/framework you are comfortable with.